kattu99/ReadingList/README.md

 1. Zero To One: Notes on Startups, or How to Build the Future, *Peter Theil*

 ## May
-1. Dongri to Dubai: Six Decades of the Mumbai Mafia
+1. Dongri to Dubai: Six Decades of the Mumbai Mafia, *Hussain Zaidi*